FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 .. centered:: Figure 9.18-3 Add "ModbusTCP Master Station

-According to your equipment, enter the name, slave ip, port number, slave number and communication cycle in turn.
+According to your equipment, enter the name, slave ip, port number, slave number, communication cycle, and timeout in turn.
 The specific meanings of the above parameters are as follows:

 **Name**:ModbusTCP master station name.
 Robots can create up to 8 master stations to connect with corresponding slave stations.
 Different master stations can be distinguished by unique names, such as PLC, camera, data acquisition card and FRRobot1;